 Hold the Gun Industry Accountable

-The Biden administration must nominate a new director to head the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) who will effectively regulate manufacturers and dealers and guide ongoing efforts to reduce firearm trafficking.
+The Biden administration must work hard to confirm its Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) director nominee, who will effectively regulate manufacturers and dealers and guide ongoing efforts to reduce firearm trafficking.

 Use the Presidential Bully Pulpit